hyperledger/identus-docs/documentation/docs/quick-start.md

 }'
 ```

-More in depth docuemntation can be found here [Prism Infrastructure](/docs/category/infrastructure)
+More in depth documentation can be found here [Prism Infrastructure](/docs/category/infrastructure)

 ### Starting Sample App
 All of the SDK's are also bundling a sample application which is able to go through all the prism flows which include establishing connections, issuance, verification flows.